Kanchuking1/GUIMolRDEditor/README.md

 ```
 ## Install
-The install script Will also install PySide2, but not RDkit, so that should be installed manually or via your operating systems package manager.\
+The install script Will also install PySide2, but not RDkit, so it needs to be installed seperately.

-Install PySide and RDKit yourself, save the content of guimoleditor folder to somewhere you like and start it with
+Save the content of guimoleditor folder to somewhere you like and start it with
 `python guiMolEditor.py`

 ## Usage